-Mr. Norton is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$255,000, with a performance-related bonus targeted at \$178,500 per year based on specific criteria as stated in his employment agreement.
-The amount of salary and bonus to be received by Mr. Norton may be increased annually at the discretion of the Chief Executive Officer or the Board of Directors.
-In addition, Mr. Norton also received a stock option grant to purchase 175,000 shares of Common Stock that vests in four equal annual installments beginning January 24, 2006.
-All of Mr. Norton's options will vest upon a change in control of the Company.
-Under the employment agreement, Mr. Norton has agreed to assign to the Company all patents, copyrights and other intellectual property developed by him in the course of his employment.
-In addition, under the employment agreement and a related Severance and Non-Competition Agreement (the "Severance Agreement"), Mr. Norton has agreed not to solicit the Company's customers for a period of one year following any termination.
-Under the Severance Agreement, Mr. Norton is eligible to receive twelve months of his then current base salary in the event of termination as defined in the agreement and will have 90 days in which to exercise his vested stock options.
+Mr. Story is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$255,000, with a performance related bonus targeted at \$178,500 per year based on specific criteria as stated in his employment agreement.
+The amount of salary and bonus to be received by Mr. Story may be increased annually at the discretion of the Chief Executive Officer or the Board of Directors.
+In addition, Mr. Story received stock option grants totaling 175,000 shares of Common Stock.
+All of the options will vest upon a change in control of the Company.
+Under the employment agreement, Mr. Story has agreed to assign to the Company all patents, copyrights and other intellectual property developed by him in the course of his employment.
+In addition, under the employment agreement and a related Severance and Non-Competition Agreement (the "Severance Agreement"), Mr. Story has agreed not to solicit the Company's customers for a period of one year following any termination.
+Under the Severance Agreement, Mr. Story is eligible to receive twelve months of his then current base salary in the event of termination as defined in the agreement and will have 90 days in which to exercise his vested stock options.

 Mr. Baum is party to an employment agreement with the Company pursuant to which he is entitled to receive an annual base salary of \$150,000, with a performance-related bonus targeted at \$200,000 per year based on specific criteria as stated in his employment agreement.
 The amount of salary and bonus to be received by Mr. Baum may be increased annually at the discretion of the Chief Executive Officer or the Board of Directors.
-In 2005, the Company intends to pay Mr. Baum a base salary of \$210,000 and a target performance-related bonus of \$260,000.
+In 2006, the Company intends to pay Mr. Baum a base salary of \$210,000 and a target performance-related bonus of \$260,000.
 In addition, Mr. Baum received stock option grants under the agreement totaling 240,000 shares of Common Stock.
 Under the agreement, Mr. Baum has agreed to assign to the Company all patents, copyrights and other intellectual property developed by him in the course of his employment.
 In addition, Mr. Baum has agreed not to solicit the Company's customers for a period of one year following any termination.
 In the event of termination, Mr. Baum is eligible to receive twelve months of his then current base salary in the event of termination as defined in the agreement and will have 30 days in which to exercise his vested stock options.